More results...

 THIS MONTH: Bomba CT

 Bomba are once again curating this month’s night of throwback remixes and fresh productions.
-The programme features many up-and-coming DJs alongside local scene veterans, including Down South B2B Jordan Coetzer, Michael Sutton, and Tanner Mason.
+The programme features many up-and-coming DJs alongside local scene veterans, including Oli Lev B2B Benji, Michael Sutton, Meek, Jordan, and Trevor.

 Cost: From R60 (Early Bird).
 Tickets available on TicketBee.